taiwotman/pyspark-dataframe-searcher/README.md

 An attempt is made to solve the above problem statement using pyspark.

-  *Windox users, run the following commands:*
+  *Windos users, run the following commands:*

     git clone https://github.com/taiwotman/pyspark-dataframe-searcher.git